RussellCarey/RussellCarey/README.md

 <h1 align="center">Hi, I'm Russell ✨</h1>

-<h3 align="center">I'm a  developer living in the Japan from the UK.</h3>
+<h3 align="center">I'm a developer living in the Japan but from the UK.</h3>

 <br />

 - 🌱 I’m currently working with JavaScript, React, Typscript, SQL (Postgres) and MongoDB.
 - 🧘🏻‍♀️ I love Art and Design, hiking and exploring, adandoned buildings and creating interesting things.
-- 👉 Currently working on a [Tweety tweet scheulder](https://github.com/RussellCarey/TweetyTwo)
+- 👉 Currently working on a [Tweety the tweet scheulder](https://github.com/RussellCarey/TweetyTwo).
-- 📫 You can connect with me on Twitter [@russellcareyy](https://twitter.com/russellcareyy)
+- 📫 You can connect with me on Twitter [@russellcareyy](https://twitter.com/russellcareyy).
-- ⭐ Find me on LinkedIn (Comming Soon)
+- ⭐ Find me on LinkedIn (Comming Soon).

    ## Projects